-- As soon as it is noticed that a child is missing the key person/staff alerts the setting leader. - The setting leader will carry out a thorough search of the building and garden. - The register is checked to make sure no other child has also gone astray. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - If the child is not found, the parent is contacted and the missing child is reported to the police. - The setting leader talks to the staff to find out when and where the child was last seen and records this. - The setting leader contacts the Registered Person and reports the incident.
+- As soon as it is noticed that a child is missing the key person/staff alerts the Manager (or her Deputy). - The Manager/Deputy will carry out a thorough search of the building and garden. - The register is checked to make sure no other child has also gone astray. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - If the child is not found, the parent is contacted, and the missing child is reported to the police. - The setting leader talks to the staff to find out when and where the child was last seen and records this. - The setting leader contacts the Registered Person and reports the incident.
 The Registered Person carries out an investigation and may come to the setting immediately.
 The LADO would be informed.